Skip to main content

 • use assistive technology to help with writing and other activities

-• need extra time to complete assignments
+• need extra time to do assignments

 • need special seats and desks or tables, and extra space for wheelchairs or other equipment